 Intermittent or permanent

-In some situations, the child may have pseudostrabismus, which is a false impression of "crossed" eyes caused by skin folds in the inner corner of the eyes.
-Only an ophthalmological examination can distinguish between a real problem and an apparent one.
+In some situations, the child may have pseudostrabismus, which is a false impression of "crossed eyes," caused by skin folds in the inner corner of the eyes.
+Only an ophthalmological examination can differentiate between a real problem and an apparent one.

-Amblyopia occurs when the brain begins to ignore information from a weaker eye to avoid double vision.
-Over time, the nerve connections between that eye and the brain do not develop fully.
+Amblyopia occurs when the brain begins to ignore information coming from a weaker eye to avoid double vision.
+Over time, the neural connections between that eye and the brain do not fully develop.

 The main causes of amblyopia are: